ykirpichev/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-I used approach described by course matterials in order to identify lane line pixels.
+I used approach described by course materials in order to identify lane line pixels.
 Histogram based approach is used to identify pixels from scratch and it is implemented in find_lane_lines(binary_warped, nwindows=9, margin=100, minpix=50, debug=False) function.
 Here is an example of lane lines detected by find_lane_lines function:
 ![alt text][image5]